lllltdaf2/Ship-Seg-Detect-data/README.md

 ___
 Annotation
 In "RotationRegionLabels.txt", one image occupies a line, and each line includes:
 File name of image; Number of objects; [And then for each object] rectx(5 values, first and fifth are the same), recty(5  values, first and fifth are the same) of minimal bounding rectangle; cx,cy,w,h,theta (to indicate the rotated bounding box in  an alternative way).
+"showresults.m" shows the labels of data and and helps to understand the above file.

 ___
 PASCAL VOC format labels for detection of rectangular bboxes